 Baglan Hall, home to the Llewellyns, squires of Baglan, was a large, sixteenth century house, extended in the early 1800s, and again in 1904.
 The Hall was acquired by Port Talbot Corporation and demolished in 1952, the site used to create a park.
 The building had a central 3-storey section with 2-storey wings.
 The upper windows were round-headed, and in the central section, cut into the eaves.
 There was a central, rectangular glazed porch.

-The Great Hall was built along with the rest of Sandfields Comprhensive School in the 1957/1958, opening to pupils in 1958.
+The Great Hall was built along with the rest of Sandfields Comprehensive School in the 1957/1958, opening to pupils in 1958.

 The building consisted of a theatre seating 650 across a stepped stalls and balcony along with a small double-height foyer space and adjoining toilets.

 Following the closure of the school in 2016 the site was due to be converted into a welsh language school.
-New-build finance became available to the local authority and the building was demolished along with the rest of the school buildings for a new build, Ysgol Gymraeg Bro Dur which is due to open in September 2018.
+New-build finance became available to the local authority and the building was demolished along with the rest of the school buildings for a new build, Ysgol Gymraeg Bro Dur which is opened in September 2018.

 This building was built on Talbot Road in 1897 for the Port Talbot Railway and Docks Company.
 The building was joined in 1905 by a later addition on the Eagle Street elevation called ‘Customs House’ which is not shown here.